tencent-quantum-lab/tensorcircuit/docs/source/contribs/development_MacARM.md

 FYI:  Error can occur when machine learning training or gpu related code is involved.

 ⚠️ Tensorflow without macos optimization does not support Metal API and utilizing GPU (both intel chips and M-series chips) until at least tensorflow 2.11.
+Tensorflow-macos would fail when running `tc.backend.to_dense()`
 ```
 conda config --add channels conda-forge
 conda config --set channel_priority strict